Through Out The Year

 - Homestay facilities, cultural shows of the Magar Communities

-Guerrilla trekking trails covers for about 274 kilometres of Myagdi, Baglung, Rukum and Rolpa districts.
+Guerrilla trekking trails covers for about 274 kilometers of Myagdi, Baglung, Rukum and Rolpa districts.
 These were the most sensitive zones during the revolution.
 Many people lost their lives while all of them have been victims of cruel war.

 The Guerrilla War of Nepal ran for about 10 years from 1996 to 2006.
 During the decade-long conflict, nearly 17,000 Nepalese: civilians, rebels and security personnel, lost their lives.
 Despite its irreparable loss of lives and property, it has now become a reliable source of income to the local people of this region.